 What you'll learn

-- Tool: Control System Toolbox included in (MATLAB and Simulink Student Suite or free 30-day trial)
+- Access to Control System Toolbox (available in MATLAB and Simulink Student Suite or via a free 30-day trial).

 Who this course is for:

 - Students in Engineering Fields: Ideal for those pursuing Electrical, Computer, Mechanical, or Aerospace Engineering degrees who want a hands-on approach to control systems.

 - Professional Designers: Perfect for control system and dynamic system designers looking to streamline their workflow and implement advanced control strategies.

 - Engineering Students Focused on Practicality: Suited for those who want to master the end-to-end process of control system design, from setting up control loops in Simulink to advanced state observer design, all using MATLAB Simulink.

 - Control Engineering Enthusiasts: For those passionate about control engineering but prefer to avoid the complexity of manual calculations, this course offers a toolbox-centric approach to modern control systems.